savetheclocktower/atom-inline-autocomplete-textmate/README.md

 # inline-autocomplete-textmate

-A spiritual fork of [`inline-autocomplete`][inline-autocomplete] that aims to work (almost) exactly like TextMate 2’s auto completion — no more and no less.
+A spiritual fork of [`inline-autocomplete`][inline-autocomplete] that aims to work (almost) exactly like TextMate 2’s autocompletion — no more and no less.

 I wrote it for switchers like me who want to pretend Atom is actually TextMate 2.